 Post-2008 decree or agreement.
 If the divorce decree or separation agreement went into effect after 2008, the noncustodial parent cannot include pages from the decree or agreement instead of federal Form 8332.
-The custodial parent must sign either federal Form 8332 or a substantially similar statement the only purpose of which is to release the custodial parent's claim to an exemption for a child, and the noncustodial parent must release the custodial parent's claim to the child without any conditions.
+The custodial parent must sign either federal Form 8332 or a substantially similar statement the only purpose of which is to release the custodial parent must include a copy with his or her return.
+The form or statement must release the custodial parent's claim to the child without any conditions.
 For example, the release must not depend on the noncustodial parent paying support.